 Win or Place bets:

 Win: This is as simple as picking the horse you believe will win the race.
-Two weeks out from the 2017 Melbourne Cup, the defending champion Almandin was paying $6 at Ladbrokes to win, which means if you put $10 on here you will get a return of $60.
+Two weeks out from the 2018 Melbourne Cup, Hebert Power Stakes winner Yucatan was paying $4.50 at Ladbrokes to win, which means an investment of $10 on here you will get a return of $45.

 Place: For the Melbourne Cup newbies, putting a place bet on will yield a return if your horse runs in the first three on the day.
 This bet pays significantly less than an outright win bet, but you have three opportunities to get a dividend.
 Just remember, if your horse wins and you went a place bet you get the place dividend, not the win.